12 min read

 What does it mean to have clean books?

-Clean books are financial records where every account can be traced to reality: bank and credit card balances match statements, the balance sheet contains only real assets and liabilities, income and expenses land in the right accounts, and there are no mystery or 'ask my accountant' transactions left hanging.
+The reason you spend time and money putting information into a set of books is so you can get really useful information out of them.
+Clean books are financial records where every number in every account balance can be traced to something — an audit trail.
+Bank and credit card balances match statements, the balance sheet contains assets you can walk over and point to, liabilities tie to a loan statement, payroll report, or a bill from a third party, and income and expenses land in the right accounts with no mystery or 'ask my accountant' entries left hanging.
 In short, you can trust the numbers to make decisions and file a return.

 How do I clean up messy accounting books?

-Work from the balance sheet down: reconcile every bank and credit card account to statements, fix and consolidate the chart of accounts, clear out old accounts receivable and accounts payable, resolve unapplied payments and undeposited funds, true up payroll liabilities and loans, then review the balance sheet and profit & loss for anything that doesn't make sense.
-Do it one period at a time so the work stays reviewable.
+Start with the balance sheet and the bank accounts, then work your way down.
+Reconcile every bank and credit card account to the penny so they match their statements, clean up the chart of accounts, clear out old accounts receivable and accounts payable, resolve unapplied payments and undeposited funds, review payroll liabilities and reconcile loans, then review the balance sheet and profit & loss for anything that doesn't make sense.
+Do it monthly and analyze the statements in a monthly format so you can spot patterns and anomalies.

 What is the difference between catch-up and cleanup bookkeeping?